On the correspondence between thermodynamics and inference: Introduction

 \section{Introduction}

-Despite significant advances in learning algorithms, fundamental questions remain about the mechanisms of learning and the relationships between learning algorithms.
-How does model complexity affect learning?
-Why do some models have anomalously good learning performance?
+Despite an intensifying interest in applications of machine learning to the analysis of big data, fundamental questions remain about the mechanism of learning and the development of efficient learning algorithms.
 In this paper, we explore the phenomenology of learning by exploiting a correspondence between Bayesian inference and statistical mechanics.
-This correspondence has been previously described by Jaynes, Balasubramanian, and many others \cite{Jaynes1957information,Jaynes2003,barndorff1997statistics,Balasubramanian1997,nishimori2001statistical,mezard2009information} and many methods from statistical physics have been adapted to statistics \cite{doucet2000sequential,hoffman2014no,chen2014stochastic,minka2001expectation,xing2002generalized,minka2005divergence,niinimaki2013annealed,liang2001real,inoue2001application,mezard2006reconstruction,zdeborova2016statistical}.
-We extend this correspondence by using the canonical bridge between statistical mechanics and thermodynamics to compute the standard thermodynamic potentials and properties of a learning system.
-The correspondence identifies two novel statistical quantities, a learning capacity and the Gibbs entropy.
-These quantities generate new insights into the mechanism of learning and new learning algorithms.
+This correspondence has been previously described by Jaynes, Balasubramanian, and many others \cite{Jaynes1957information,Jaynes2003,barndorff1997statistics,Balasubramanian1997,nishimori2001statistical,mezard2009information} and methods from statistical physics have been adapted to statistical calculations \cite{doucet2000sequential,hoffman2014no,chen2014stochastic,minka2001expectation,xing2002generalized,minka2005divergence,niinimaki2013annealed,liang2001real,inoue2001application,mezard2006reconstruction,zdeborova2016statistical}.
+Motivated by the success of this previous work, we propose to exploit the correspondence at a more conceptual level.
+By using the canonical bridge between statistical mechanics and thermodynamics, we define statistical analogues to the standard thermodynamic potentials and properties of a system.
+We then explore the statistical properties of these new analogues.
+The correspondence identifies two novel statistical quantities, a \textit{learning capacity} and the \textit{Gibbs entropy} which give new physical insight into the mechanism of learning and defines a novel Bayesian learning algorithm, respectively.